January Advance Retail Sales Hugely Disappoint

-The Advance Retail Sales Report released this morning shows that sales in October came in at 0.4% month-over-month, an increase from September's 0.0%.
-Today's headline number came above the Investing.com forecast of a 0.1% gain.
-Core Retail Sales (which excludes Autos) were up 0.2%.
-That was a decline from last month's 0.3% but better than the Investing.com forecast of 0.1%.
+The Advance Retail Sales Report released this morning shows that sales in January came in at -0.4% month-over-month, down from -0.1% in December, which was a downward revision from 0.2%.
+Today's headline number came in well below the Investing.com forecast of a 0.3% gain.
+Core Retail Sales (which excludes Autos) were unchanged at 0.0% MoM, down from 0.3% in December, which was a downward revision from 0.7%.
+The January data for this series was below the Investing.com forecast of 0.1%.

 The first chart below is a log-scale snapshot of retail sales since the early 1990s.
 I've included an inset to show the trend in this indicator over the past several months.